 I study the physics of stars and stellar systems, their evolution, and the astronomical consquences.
 In particular I am interested in:

-- High-energy astrophysical phenomena, such as supernovae and gamma-ray bursts,
+- High-energy astrophysical phenomena, such as supernovae, gamma-ray bursts, and gravitational waves,

 - Stellar nucleosynthesis, and the measurement and use of stars' elemental abundances, and

 - The dynamics of stellar clusters, the build-up of the Milky Way and the origin of the Sun.

 Large collaborative projects that I am involved with are the LISA gravitational wave observatory, where I am the Swedish representative on the consortium board, and 4MOST, where I am working on the analysis pipeline for stellar spectra.

 - Email: email@example.com

 - Post: Lund Observatory, Box 43, SE-221 00 Lund, Sweden

 Brief professional biography

 During 2011 and 2012 my work in Lund was funded by a Marie Curie fellowship; during 2009 and 2010 I was funded by the Wenner-Gren foundation.
 Prior to that I was a research fellow in the School of Mathematical Sciences, Monash University.
 My undergraduate education was in physics and my PhD in astronomy at Cambridge University.